Paul Stanton (actor)

 Paul Stanton (born Paul George Stahl; December 21, 1884 - October 9, 1955) was an American character actor and bit-part player in American films.

+Stanton was a contract player with 20th Century-Fox.
 Originally from Illinois, he appeared in about 130 films between 1918 and 1952, mostly in supporting roles.
 He often portrayed authoritarian figures like judges, attorneys, managers, officials and doctors.